susovanpatra00/susovanpatra00/README.md

 - **M&A Contract Analysis:** Designed AI-driven contract comparison tools leveraging NLP and LLMs for due diligence.
 - **Speech Diarization & Task Tracking:** Developed systems for multi-speaker segmentation and automated task extraction from conversations.
 - **Real-Time Speech-to-Speech Translation:** Engineered multilingual, real-time voice translation using neural MT models and TTS.
+- **Confidential Knowledge Discovery Platform:** Built a secure, cross-company system for the Motherson Group that enables users to search confidential PDF/Excel data and web sources on any topic, with answers cited by source and enhanced by LLM-powered reasoning.

 ---